 Robin Matchett was born in Paris, France in 1956 of Canadian parents, and moved to Canada at four years old.
 Apparently, on the way, he spent hours in a porthole watching the sea, pondering existence.
 Now his whole life is a porthole; a regret being he didn’t stay in France a bit longer.
-He became native Canadian, steeped in the elements from where he commands a land-locked ship from a bridge on a windy hill, enduring long relentless winters.
+He became native Canadian, steeped in the elements from where he commands a land-locked ship from the bridge on a windy hill, enduring long relentless winters.
 Still unreleased from the yoke of his servitude, he dabbles in the stars unlocking secrets from the past and the future.
 Seriously, as a student of history, he has faithfully transcribed his well-researched studies of the Shake-speare authorship conundrum, the alien phenomenon, the true origins of Christianity, and other realities into various literary forms, including film scripts, and continues to do so.
-He is known to be well-read, enjoy wholesome homegrown culinary pursuits, calvados, multi-musical inclinations including the Grateful Dead, among other eclectic interests.
-He is of a retiring nature known to watch movies and dream about beautiful women, one of whom has yet to land in her space ship.
+He is known to be well-read, enjoy wholesome homegrown culinary pursuits, calvados, multi-musical inclinations including jazz, blues, world, country and the Grateful Dead, among other eclectic interests.
+He is of a retiring nature known to enjoy film and dream about a woman who has yet to land in her space ship.
 He has little commercial sense, but wary when it comes to financial security, fearing greatly freezing to death in a snow drift or hovel of sticks in a forest.
 Likely, as a survivor he would stowaway for Ste.
 Barthe and find paradise on a remote grassy berm among the goats with the ocean in his ear.
-Rob has given me, the author of this brief biography, his full undying permission to write exactly what he would himself.
+Robin has given me, the author of this brief biography, his full undying permission to write exactly what he would write himself.